 Danna Student Center:

-The Danna Student Center (DSC) will be open and operational for the Fall 2020 semester.
+The Danna Student Center (DSC) will be open and operational for the 2020-2021 academic year.
 By enforcing strict occupancy limits, all students can maintain proper social distancing requirements while visiting the DSC.

 - Remove or decommission furniture in common areas to allow for more space between guests